-Welcome to our website!
-We are independent press that focuses on the promotion of quality English translations of literature from Central, Eastern, and Southeastern Europe
+We are an independent press that publishes and promotes high-quality English translations of literature from Central, Eastern, and Southeastern Europe.

 Books Published by Plamen Press

 Farewell and a Handkerchief Featured in Sage Cigarettes Magazine

 We are please that Vitezslav Nezval’s Farewell and a Handkerchief was reviewed in Sage Cigarettes Magazine.
 We thank Nicole Yurcaba for a wonderful review: Oh Those Streets, Cemeteries, and Aquariums!”

 Vasyl Makhno’s Paper Bridge Featured in Los Angeles Review of Books

 We are pleased to congratulate Vasyl Makhno for a successful review in Los Angeles Review of Book written by Nicole Yurcaba.
 Click here to read the review

 Translation of the Week: Vasyl Makhno “A Yacht Sails at Night”

 For this week’s Translation of the Week we feature the poem “A Yacht Sails at Night” from our upcoming publication Paper Bridge, by Ukrainian poet Vasyl Makhno; translated by Olena